Mexican Cookware - Clay Cookware Lead Free

 Cazuelas are shallow clay casserole dishes that are round like a bowl and often have handles that allow for easier handling of the Cazuela over the open fire.
 The clay dishes are usually decorated with beautiful designs and bright colors.
 The inside of the bowl is glazed and because of the clay it gives a great flavor to the dish being prepared, which is mostly used for simmering mole and other traditional salsas.

 MexGrocer.com is proud to bring this unique Mexican tradition into your home, with our high quality and lead free Ceramic Cookware Products by La Mexicana.
-Some of the authentic clay products you’ll find are authentic Ollas de Barro Frijoleras (Clay Bean Pots), Cazuelas (Clay Casserole dishes), Botellones de Agua (clay water jugs) and much more.
+Some of the authentic clay products youll find are authentic Ollas de Barro Frijoleras (Clay Bean Pots), Cazuelas (Clay Casserole dishes), Botellones de Agua (clay water jugs) and much more.
+Please note this item may have minor variations to the one shown on the picture and it can be slightly different on size, color, and porosity as each piece is handcrafted by an artisan.